JackieQi/USPS-Passport-Appointment-Finder/README.md

     "productType":"PASSPORT"
 }'
 ```

-## TODO
-Support multi-thread to check more days in parallel

 ## Background story
 USPS website is so hard to use when searching for appointments.
 I have an international trip coming which requires visa after naturalization.